FAQ-on-buying-a-marina-berth

 FAQ on buying a marina berth

-If you are a boat owner, you may have wondered how much money you could save by buying a marina berth or mooring instead of paying for your space each year.
-You might also be interested to know if there were any other benefits to owning your own marina berth.
+If you are a boat owner, you may have wondered how much money you could save by buying a marina berth or mooring instead of renting your mooring annually.
+You might also be interested to know the other benefits of owning your own marina berth.

 To help we have put together a list of frequently asked questions.
-These are questions that our clients ask on a regular basis.
-Helping them to make the best decision for them on owning a berth vs renting a berth.
+These are questions that our clients have asked regularly.
+Helping them to make the best decision on owning a berth vs renting a berth.

-If you have a question that isn’t covered, please get in touch and we’ll try our best to answer it.
+If you have a question that isn’t answered, please get in touch .
 Then we may add it to our FAQ.

 How do you value a marina berth for sale?